unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 ### Notes on the Conversion

-Translating for C++ to C# is very useful to understand the code, and make it more familiar to the general population of Windows developers, but it has the disavantage of making the change tracking with the original source code harder.
+Translating for C++ to C# is very useful to understand the code, and make it more familiar to the general population of Windows developers, but it has the disadvantage of making change tracking against the original source code harder.

-This is the reason why we chose to refactor as little as possible the code (e.g. no adjustments to C# general naming conventions) and keep the C# code as close to the original C++ code as possible.
-This ensure that applying C++ updates back to the C# code base is as easy as possible.
+This is the reason why we chose to refactor as little as possible the code (e.g. no adjustments to conform to C# general naming conventions) and keep the C# code as close to the original C++ code as possible.
+This eases the process of applying upstream C++ updates to the C# code base.

 ### Final thoughts

 The porting of the Calculator is a very interesting project to work on, and also makes for a very good calculator to use on all platforms.

-You can try building it yourself through with the [instructions from the GitHub repo](https://github.com/nventive/calculator).
+You can try building it yourself with the [instructions from the GitHub repo](https://github.com/nventive/calculator).

 Let us know what you think!

-_Special thanks to the team at nventive for the hard work make the porting of this application a reality !_
+_Special thanks to the team at nventive for the hard work of making the porting of this application a reality !_